Biography

 Dr. Steckler’s previous clinical experiences working from both brief and long-term models have allowed her to be thoughtful, creative, and flexible in her approach to therapy.
 She has a strong foundation in evidence-based practices including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Mindfulness-based strategies.
 Dr. Steckler conceptualizes clients predominantly from a cognitive-behavioral perspective, which she has found to be useful when working with individuals who are challenging their beliefs about themselves and the world as they navigate a multitude of life transitions.
 She frequently combines this perspective with Interpersonal Process and Strength-based approaches, empowering her clients to take steps towards meeting their personal goals.

 Dr. Steckler has experience working with concerns related to adjustment, anxiety, depression, romantic relationship difficulties, grief and trauma.
 She has a background working with concerns specific to the female life cycle, such as perinatal and post-partum mood disorders.
-Dr. Steckler also specializes in working with the LGBTQ+ community and identity related concerns, and is able to provide support to clients pursuing gender confirming procedures, specifically documentation for Hormone Replacement Therapy (HRT).
+Dr. Steckler also specializes in working with the LGBTQ+ community and identity related concerns.
 Dr. Steckler also has assessment experience in psychological, academic, and cognitive evaluations for children, adolescents, and adults.

 Jesus Castro, Psy.D.